Peter Hurley Interview

 Oh, lots of things.
-As Bob Dylan said: „There was music in the cafes at night, and Revolution in the air!”
+As Bob Dylan said: „There was music in the cafes at night and Revolution in the air!”
 But I think the best memory now if I think about it, the best early memory, that really blew me away, was during that first summer of 1994.
 It was a scorcher.
-And Romania were in the World Cup!
+And Romania was in the World Cup!
 When they beat Argentina, and then the USA, wow!
 I’ll never forget those games, Argentina especially.
-Afterwards on the streets, late at night, it really was overwhelming, cars, buses, trucks, horns blowing, police cars, all parading up and down Magheru, covered in people, everyone hugging and drinking and waving flags with the hole cut out of them.
+Afterward on the streets, late at night, it really was overwhelming, cars, buses, trucks, horns blowing, police cars, all parading up and down Magheru, covered in people, everyone hugging and drinking and waving flags with the hole cut out of them.
 People would help you up onto truck tops and give you a flag to wave and it was just awesome.
 I’d never seen the likes of it.
 That’s when you fall in love with a place.

 8. What is the first word that comes to mind when thinking about Romania?

 9. If you’d had to leave Romania, what you would miss the most?